Project

 testing

 I completed the final design in Sketch and built the hi-fi prototype in InVision.
 Then, I conducted the hi-fi prototype test.
-The user tested the prototype on iPhone 11.
-She completed the task in 30” that was faster than the previous paper prototype test.
+The user tested the prototype on the iPhone 11.
+She completed the task in 30” which was faster than the previous paper prototype test.

 Next step

-Through paper prototype testing, I found that the app could save the first time-users 91% time compared with the original map and schedule option.
-Meanwhile, I also learned what was the user’s most concern about that gave me a clear direction for the subsequent design work.
-In the later hi-fi prototype testing, the app saved the user more than 64% time compared to the paper prototype test.
+Through paper prototype testing, I found that the app could save first-time users 91% of the time compared with the original map and schedule option.
+Meanwhile, I also learned what the user’s most concerned about which gave me a clear direction for the subsequent design work.
+In the later hi-fi prototype testing, the app saved the user more than 64% of the time compared to the paper prototype test.
 However, due to the COVID-19 quarantine, I was only able to find one user doing the tests.
 If more users perform the tests, I think the result would be more accurate and persuasive.

-Next step, I plan to find out more users to do the hi-fi prototype test and collect their data and feedbacks.
-Then, the data and feedbacks will be evaluated and analyzed for revamping the product in next iteration.
+Next step, I plan to find more users to do the hi-fi prototype test and collect their data and feedback.
+Then, the data and feedback will be evaluated and analyzed for revamping the product in the next iteration.